heyfey/vodascheduler/doc/design/voda-scheduler-design.md

 ![](https://i.imgur.com/IWkHRbl.png)

 Voda scheduler builds on Kubernetes as a system for deploying, scaling, and managing complex systems.
-It also relies on Kubeflow Training Operator as MPIJob controller.
+It relies on Kubeflow Training Operator as MPIJob controller.

 In above diagram, three sub-schedulers are deployed to schedule jobs using either CPU, Nvidia GTX 1080Ti, or Nvidia Tesla V100 for training.